dcavanau/build-an-integration-application-using-ibm-cloud-pak-for-integration/README.md

 <img src="./images/image-20200609223448761.png" alt="image-20200609223448761" />

-Not that this is NOT the same as `salesforce.com -> try for free`. **You will need a developer account to use this exercise**.
+Note that this is NOT the same as `salesforce.com -> try for free`. **You will need a developer account to use this tutorial**.
 You can use a webmail email address to sign up if you wish, rather than your company one.

 (we emphasize this a lot but on of the most common reasons for `My integration to Salesforce doesn’t work` is that the account being used is not a developer one).